krallin/tini/README.md

 you're currently using an Ubuntu or CentOS image as your base, you can use one of those as a drop-in replacement.*

-*NOTE: There is a Tini package for Alpine Linux.
+*NOTE: There are Tini packages for Alpine Linux and NixOS.
 See below for installation instructions.*

 Add Tini to your container, and make it executable.
 Then, just invoke Tini and pass your program and its arguments as arguments to Tini.